UniformCSS/UniformCSS/README.md

 npm install uniformcss
 ```

 **Step 2.
-Add Uniform** - Simply drag-and-drop the uniform folder to your sass directory and add this one liner to your stylesheet.
+Add Uniform** - Simply drag-and-drop the uniform folder to your sass directory and add this one line to your Sass stylesheet.

 ```scss
 @use "uniform" as *;
 ```

 **Step 3.
-Build everything** - Compile your sass and just like that, you now have access to all the utility classes.
+Build everything** - Compile your sass, you now have access to all the utility classes.
 It's that simple.

 ```html
 <div class="flex w-640 py-48 mx-auto radius-md bg-black text-white">